apehex/tokun/articles/unicode.md

 - `(8192, 199998)` with tokenization
 - `(4 * S / T, 8 * T) = (2048, 512)` with binary predictions

-Binary prediction 1600 times smaller and very dense in comparison.
+Binary predictions are 1600 times smaller and very dense in comparison.

 #### Embedding Weights